 The core rules assume that player characters are human or human-like.
-However, in some game genres, particularly fantasy and science fiction, non-human characters may be an option.
+However, in some game genres, particularly fantasy and science fiction, there might be non-human characters.

 The easiest way to accommodate nonhuman characters is by employing the same Modified Abilities and Innate Characteristics used for Non-Player Characters (pages 24 - 25).